george-prisma/prisma-graphql-pagination-tutorial/README.md

 These arguments will have the Nexus' `intArg` type.

-Finally, pass the arguments to `FindMany`. **Pay special attention to default values** and remember this tutorial or `nexus-prisma` aren’t production ready just yet.
+Finally, pass the arguments to `FindMany`. **Pay special attention to default values** and remember this tutorial and `nexus-prisma` aren’t production-ready just yet.
 You can use the *?? notation* to set the default values.

-The file should look like this:

 ```diff typescript:title=./src/schema.ts
 import Pokemon from './types/Pokemon'